 The Panasonic Lumix DMC-G10 and the Olympus E-450 are two digital cameras that were revealed to the public, respectively, in March 2010 and March 2009.
 The G10 is a mirrorless interchangeable lens camera, while the E-450 is a DSLR.
 Both cameras are equipped with a Four Thirds sensor.
-The Panasonic has a resolution of 12 megapixel, whereas the Olympus provides 10 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 12 megapixels, whereas the Olympus provides 10 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G10 vs Olympus E-450

 The physical size and weight of the Panasonic G10 and the Olympus E-450 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G10 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-450 is notably larger (14 percent) than the Panasonic G10.
 Moreover, the E-450 is markedly heavier (13 percent) than the G10.
 In this context, it is worth noting that neither the G10 nor the E-450 are weather-sealed.